AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 // create a chart and set the data chart = anychart.pie(data);

-// configure the visual settings of the chart chart.normal().fill("#669999", 0.5);
+// configure the states of the chart chart.normal().fill("#669999", 0.5);
 chart.hovered().fill("#669999", 0.3);
 chart.normal().stroke("#669999", 3);